apache/incubator-retired-gearpump-site/docs/0.3/how_to_write_a_general_distributed_application.md

 The application class extends `App` and `ArgumentsParser which make it easier to parse arguments and run main functions.
 This part is similar to the streaming applications.

-The main class DistributeShell will submit an Application, whose AppMaster is DistShellAppMaster.
+The main class DistributeShell will submit an Application to Master, whose AppMaster is DistShellAppMaster.

-After set up the DistributedShell application, user can send shell command to it now.
+## Define an optional Client class

+Now, we can define a Client class to talk with AppMaster to pass our commands to it.

 ```scala
 object DistributedShellClient extends App with ArgumentsParser  {